Jonathan Dator, PhD, MSCP, CGP

 Meet Dr. Jonathan Dator

 I earned my Ph.D. in Counseling Psychology with a specialization in Multicultural Counseling from Seton Hall University.
 I also recently completed my Post-Doctoral Master of Science (MSCP) in Clinical Psychopharmacology from Fairleigh Dickinson University and am a graduate of Harvard Medical School’s Global Mental Health: Trauma and Recovery Program.
-Prior to my doctoral program, I received a Certificate of Advanced Graduate Study (CAGS) and Master of Education (M.Ed.) in Counseling from Boston University.
 I completed my pre-doctoral internship in Health Service Psychology at the University of Notre Dame Counseling Center, and a Post-Doctoral Psychology Residency at the University of California, San Diego Counseling & Psychological Services.
 Most of my clinical experience has been in college counseling centers and with young adults.

 My Approach & Philosophy